-We have audited the compliance of Columbiana County Educational Service Center (the Service Center) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect the Service Center's major federal program for the year ended June 30, 2011.
-The summary of auditor's results section of the accompanying schedule of findings identifies the Service Center's major federal program.
-The Service Center's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
-Our responsibility is to opine on the Service Center's compliance based on our audit.
+We have audited the Columbiana County Educational Service Center's (the Service Center) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect the Columbiana County Educational Service Center's major federal program for the year ended June 30, 2013.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the Service Center's major federal program.

+Management's Responsibility

+The Service Center's Management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to its federal program.